Skip to main content

 3. Select OK

-Step 4: Create the Log Analytics Workspace
+Step 5: Create or Reuse the Log Analytics Workspace

 Required for AVD Insights, firewall logs, and Defender for Endpoint telemetry.